Here’s what Treaty means, why it matters, and how we can all play a part.

 We need Treaty to recognise the truth of our shared history – and to build a better future.

 For over 60,000 years, First Peoples have cared for the land we now call Australia.
-But colonisation disrupted this deep relationship, leading to dispossession, violence and injustice – none of which have been formally addressed through a binding agreement.
+But colonisation disrupted this deep relationship, leading to dispossession, violence and injustice, none of which had been formally addressed through a binding agreement – until now.

 Treaty is a way to: